Aldwinny/template-react-native-threejs-app/README.md

-# Template: React Native Mobile Application
+# Template: React Native + ThreeJS Mobile Application

-This is a template for future React Native Apps based on [Damit Yarn!](https://github.com/Aldwinny/damit-yarn-mobile-app/)
+This is a template for future React Native Apps that use ThreeJS for displaying 3D Objects

 This is a template that uses a set of packages and a predefined directory tree for the ease of organization of source codes.